awsdocs/amazon-route53-docs/doc_source/dns-routing-traffic-for-subdomains.md

 1. Choose **Create**\.

 1. If the hosted zone for the domain contains any records that you recreated in the hosted zone for the subdomain, delete those records from the hosted zone for the domain\.
-For more information, see [ Deleting Records  Delete records in Amazon Route 53\.
-The following procedure explains how to delete records using the Route 53 console\.
-For information about how to delete records using the Route 53 API, see [ChangeResourceRecordSets](http://docs.aws.amazon.com/Route53/latest/APIReference/API_ChangeResourceRecordSets.html) in the *Amazon Route 53 API Reference*\.
-Your changes to records take time to propagate to the Route 53 DNS servers\.
-Currently, the only way to verify that changes have propagated is to use the [GetChange](http://docs.aws.amazon.com/Route53/latest/APIReference/API_GetChange.html) API action\.
-Changes generally propagate to all Route 53 name servers within 60 seconds\.
-To delete records  Sign in to the AWS Management Console and open the Route 53 console at [https://console\.aws\.amazon\.com/route53/](https://console.aws.amazon.com/route53/)\.
-On the Hosted Zones page, double\-click the row for the hosted zone that contains records that you want to delete\.
-In the list of records, select the record that you want to delete\.
-To select multiple, consecutive records, click the first row, hold the **Shift** key, and click the last row\.
-To select multiple, nonconsecutive records, click the first row, hold the **Ctrl** key, and click additional rows\.
-You cannot delete the records that have a value of **NS** or **SOA** for **Type**\.
-Click **Delete Record Set**\.
-Click **OK** to confirm\.  ](resource-record-sets-deleting.md)\.
+For more information, see [Deleting Records](resource-record-sets-deleting.md)\.

    When you're finished, all records for the subdomain should be in the hosted zone for the subdomain\.

 ## Routing Traffic for Additional Levels of Subdomains<a name="dns-routing-traffic-for-sub-subdomains"></a>

-You route traffic to a subdomain of a subdomain, such as backend\.apex\.example\.com, the same way that you route traffic to a subdomain, such as apex\.example\.com\.
+You route traffic to a subdomain of a subdomain, such as backend\.acme\.example\.com, the same way that you route traffic to a subdomain, such as acme\.example\.com\.
 Either you create records in the hosted zone for the domain, or you create a hosted zone for the lower\-level subdomain, and then you create records in that new hosted zone\.

 If you choose to create a separate hosted zone for the lower\-level subdomain, create the NS record for the lower\-level subdomain in the hosted zone for the subdomain that is one level closer to the domain name\.
 This helps to ensure that traffic is correctly routed to your resources\.
 For example, suppose you want to route traffic for the following subdomains:
 + subdomain1\.example\.com
 + subdomain2\.subdomain1\.example\.com

 To use another hosted zone to route traffic for subdomain2\.subdomain1\.example\.com, you do the following: